NATO’s relations with Georgia

 Georgia joins the newly created North Atlantic Cooperation Council (succeeded by the Euro-Atlantic Partnership Council in 1997).

 Georgia joins the Partnership for Peace (PfP), a programme aimed at increasing security and defence cooperation between NATO and individual partner countries.

-Georgia signs the PfP Status of Forces Agreement (SOFA) between the NATO and partner countries
+Georgia signs the PfP Status of Forces Agreement (SOFA) between NATO and partner countries.

 Georgia joins the PfP Planning and Review Process (PARP).